How to Find Record from MongoDB with Node.js and Mongoose

 Responsive image

-This blog will show a tutorial about how to find data into MongoDB by using Node.js with Mongoose.
+This blog shows a tutorial on how to find data from MongoDB by using Node.js with Mongoose.
 Mongoose is the Object Data Modeling library for MongoDB and Node.js.
 It provides functions for schema, query building, and more.
 If you don't use Mongoose to access MongoDB with Node.js, then you can use the MongoDB package for Node.js directly.

-First, initialize a new npm package, we'll create a new package and new file, and add our code for how to insert data to MongoDB.
+First, initialize a new npm package.
+We'll create a new package and a new file, and add our code for how to find data from MongoDB.

 npm init -y